Bail Program Procedures

 West Chester, PA 19380

-The Mission of the Chester County Bail and Pretrial Services Agency is to assist the Chester County Courts in the fair administration of justice by investigating and providing recommendations concerning the bail risk of defendants; monitoring defendants released on bail supervision; and informing the Court of any violations of conditions of release.
+The Mission of the Pretrial Services Unit is to assist the Chester County Courts in the fair administration of justice by investigating and providing recommendations concerning the bail risk of defendants; monitoring defendants released on bail supervision; and informing the Court of any violations of conditions of release.
 We promote community safety and return to court while honoring the constitutional presumption of innocence.

 Depending on which Bail Authority set bail, bail can be posted at several different locations including the Clerk of Courts in the Chester County Justice Center, a Magisterial District Judge, or at the Chester County Prison.
 Please note: Bail posting location varies by time of day, day of the week and which Bail Authority set the bail.